genomeark/genomeark.github.io/_genomeark/Bos_taurus.md

 data_phase_coverage: 11.98x
 data_status: '''<em style="color:forestgreen">PacBio CLR</em> ::: <em style="color:forestgreen">10x</em>
   ::: <em style="color:forestgreen">Phase</em> ::: <em style="color:forestgreen">Illumina</em>'''
+data_use_source: from-default
+data_use_text: Samples and data come from a variety of sources.
+To support fair and productive use of this data, please abide by the <a href="https://genome10k.soe.ucsc.edu/data-use-policies/">Data Use Policy</a> and contact Erich D. Jarvis, ejarvis@rockefeller.edu, with any questions.
 genome_size: 2700000000
 genome_size_display: 2.70 Gbp
 genome_size_method: ''